Promoting optimal care for Sjogren's, a common, serious, systemic disease.

 Complex

-on disease subtypes.
-This page helps explain why Sjogren's patients can look so different from one another and why a treatment that works for one patient may not help another.
+This page explains why Sjogren's patients can look so different from one another and why a treatment that works for one patient may not work for another.

 Common